 The goal with compost is to have beneficial organisms like earthworms, isopods, slugs, and fly larvae.
 Those pests will actively eat and break down the organic matter.
 Ants do not.

 Another big problem is an aggressive ant species.
-While it’s rare, ants are fully capable of killing the beneficial organisms in the compost.
+While it’s rare, ants can kill the beneficial organisms in the compost.

 Why Are Ants Attracted to the Compost?